-As scientists first and necrophiliacs last, Marxists have to examine this new (actually not so new) phenomenon, and integrate it into our program.
+As materialists first and necrophiliacs last, Marxists have to examine this new (actually not so new) phenomenon, and integrate it into our program.
 A good case can be made that environmentalism should be considered an essential part of an updated transitional program.
 Where environmentalism would fit into the bureaucratic/Stalinist model of the minimum/maximum ‘program’ conundrum, or the Maoist ‘mass’ line, I really do not know.

 The most prominent synthesizer of Marxism and environmentalism in the U.S. is John Bellamy Foster, the editor of Monthly Review, a long running left-Marxist journal in the U.S. Foster wrote “Marx’s Ecology – Materialism and Nature” in 2000.
 This ground-breaking work looked at the works of Marx and Engels and how they noted environmental pollution and the ill-effects of capitalist production on the health of the working classes of England and Germany.
 Polluted water, leveled forests, smoke-filled air, work accidents, bad food, early death– it was all noted as part of the exploitation of the working classes.
 Environmental ‘racism’ would be no surprise to Marx or Engels.
 Foster has just come out with a new book called “The Ecological Revolution – Making Peace with the Planet.”
 I have not read the book yet, but his thesis is that human survival – and the survival of our class – is based on a revolutionary transformation of our relationship with the planet.
 He points out that capitalism cannot succeed at this task, as ‘profit’ demands the unending exploitation of people, plants, animals, air, water and land.
 So it has been from the beginning of the capitalist mode of production.
 Only socialism, which is based on scientific planning and not profit, can make the switch to a sustainable economy.
-Socialism is not based exclusively on the unthinking exploitation of nature.
+Real socialism is not based exclusively on the unthinking exploitation of nature.

 While it is true that many of these practices did not solely originate from the working class, it is also true that they did not originate from corporate America.
 American workers have been buying used goods, or repairing broken ones, or eschewing the ease of expensive throwaways since the class began.
 If one has been to Hanoi recently, bicycles outnumber cars or trucks – though small scooters are now the majority.
 Vietnamese food is not grown with massive inputs of chemical oil-based fertilizers, as this costs too much.
 It is fresh and organic – horrors - and is reputed to be the best food in the world, if you listen to people like Anthony Bourdain, or even your own stomach.
 Anyone following the development of Cuba since the collapse of the Soviet workers’ state will find out that the Cubans have developed organic agriculture to an extent not seen anywhere else in the world.
 Their army of scientists has been devoted to this issue.
 This was occasioned by the end of cheap Soviet oil imports.
 If Cuba had been a capitalist society, they would have gone into debt as a nation to buy more oil from OPEC or the United States.
 The Cubans refused to go this route.
 Interestingly, urban gardens in Havana now account for much of the fresh food in the city.
 North Korea also faced this situation in 1989 too.
 Instead of switching over to another mode of agriculture, hundreds of thousands or more died of starvation.
 This does not reflect well on the entrenched bureaucrats in Pyongyang in comparison to the cadres in Havana.

-More importantly, an SUV in every driveway, a 10,000 foot house and a 4X4 actually impact the environment of the rest of the world.
+More importantly, an SUV in every driveway, a 10,000 sq. foot house and a 4X4 actually impact the environment of the rest of the world.
 Internationalists do not consume in a state of oblivion.
 The constant flow of scientific data now indicates that global warming is past the point of no return, and that it is affecting the third world even more than the first world.
-Which is one reason the Republican Party pooh-poohs global climate change as an erroneous ‘theory’ – they couldn’t care less about people in Bangladesh.
-Or New Orleans.
+Which is one reason the Republican Party pooh-poohs global climate change as an erroneous ‘theory’ – they couldn’t care less about people in Bangladesh or New Orleans.
 Unless Marxists can refute the science behind global climate change, Marxists are obligated to follow what it indicates.
 And by all indications, global warming is now farther alone than most thought only two years ago.

-The other fact that will dominate future development in the world is peak oil.
+The other fact that will dominate future development in the world is the issue of oil.
 American capitalism was based on early and massive exploitation of oil – the most useful and powerful energy source ever discovered.
 To some extent, the immense growth in the Soviet Union was also based on drilling for oil.
 Oil is the key commodity for the recent development of capital.
 US imperialism cut off the oil supply to Japan, which was one of the sparks behind the attack on Pearl Harbor.
 The Battle of the Bulge was won because the Nazi tanks ran out of … gasoline from Rumania.
 The two wars in the Gulf were directly based on control of this most precious of commodities.
 Arguments can be made over the importance of oil to the wars in Afghanistan and in the former Yugoslavia.
 And as oil dwindles it will become more precious, more expensive, more destructive, but also more marginal.
 The oil age is over, and Marxists should read the handwriting on the wall.

 I have to agree with Foster that without a Marxism infused with environmentalism, we will be unable to cope with the destruction of our biosphere, or the depletion of oil, and hence our ability as a class to lead the way to the future.
 As the saying goes, an unlimited appetite for ‘goods’ has now run up against the limited objective carrying capacity of the planet.
 The effect of bourgeois ‘globalism’ has created its opposite - a sense of a some world-wide alternative to a runaway cheap-labor, oil-war Dickensianism.

 Of course, China, which has created itself as the workhouse of world capital, has many of the same dilemmas.
 What they have as an advantage, however, is some centralized planning control.
 Overnight they shut hundreds of small coal plants.
 Overnight they ordered an end to the production of plastic bags.
-Overnight they decreed that all new skyscrapers built in Shanghai and Beijing would be ‘green.’
+Overnight they decreed that all new skyscrapers built in Shanghai and Beijing would be ‘green’ - if that is even possible.
 This is the benefit of a theoretically planned economy, not one dominated by a short-term market and millions of individual bourgeois decisions.
 Because global warming and peak oil are not ‘short term’ issues, the short term corporate shareholder is not the best judge of where an economy should go.
 Nor is a government theoretically and financially based on these same shareholders able to chart a real solution.

-Both books by Foster are available at Mayday books.
+Both books by Foster are available at May Day books.

 Red Frog, 6/19/2009